LunaCreates/Luna-Creates/src/site/blog/the-perfect-gift.md

 ![](https://lunacreates.co.uk/images/blog/img_0194.jpg)

 It’s been so lovely to watch the excitement on people’s faces when they open the parcel to discover their own personalised map, seeing them reminisce and relive adventures already travelled as they pin the locations of all the places they have visited around the world.
 We love to see where people have explored and the stories they have to tell through their pin maps, each little pin representing treasured memories never to be forgotten.
-The different ideas that people have come up with to create a truly personal piece of art is inspiring: from ‘Mum and Dads World Adventures’, ‘Bayliss and Harding World Sales’ to ‘Let’s travel the world together’ - the possibilities are endless and it truly creates a unique centrepiece in any home (or bus, hotel, head office, cruise ship, school) We’ve seen your maps displayed in some pretty unique places too!
+The different ideas that people have come up with to create a truly personal piece of art is inspiring: from ‘Mum and Dads World Adventures’, ‘Bayliss and Harding World Sales’ to ‘Let’s travel the world together’ - the possibilities are endless and it truly creates a unique centrepiece in any home (or bus, hotel, head office, cruise ship, school) We’ve seen your maps displayed in some pretty unique places!

 ![](https://lunacreates.co.uk/images/blog/img_0195.jpg)